 Our Mokoro trip into the delta takes us through the winding channels of this watery ecosystem on an unforgettable wildlife experience.

 For the next two nights we camp in the wild, on remote islands tucked away in the scenic waterways of the Okavango Delta.
 We enjoy game viewing bush walks, swimming in clear pools and spectacular bird watching in this pristine wetland wilderness area.

 Experience the untamed vastness of Africa under the wide-open skies of the Makgadikgadi Pans.

 Botswana’s Makgadikgadi Pans are the remnants of a vast lake system and are considered one of the largest saltpans in the world.

 This flat expanse is covered in grasslands and shallow lakes in the rainy season and is an arid expanse of dusty mirages during the dry season.

-We travel north through the Chobe Forest Reserve to the village of Kasane where we set up camp for the night.
+We travel north through the Chobe Forest Reserve to the village of Kasane and our lodge.
 Chobe National Park, Botswana’s second largest National Park, is famous for its high concentrations of game, especially elephants and buffalo.